Can I access the HMS network and the internet in Vanderbilt Hall?

 Many rooms in Vanderbilt Hall have Wireless Access Points plugged into one of the available data ports.
 This port is configured to work only with that access point.
 Do not disconnect the cable between the network jack and the wireless access point or plug anything into the wireless access point.
 Doing so will degrade the wireless network service to you and your neighbors in that part of the building.
 Those jacks will not provide a network to a computer or other devices, such as an Xbox or Apple TV.

 Note – P2P (peer-to-peer) file sharing applications are not allowed to be used on the HMS networks.

 Can I connect to the HMS network from off-campus?
 Is there a VPN?

-HMS IT provides SSL VPN access to HMS students on an as-needed basis to gain access to HMS resources from home (or when traveling) and when there is not another acceptable access method.
-Whenever possible students should use web clients such as OWA and MyCourses to access resources.
+HMS IT provides SSL VPN access to HMS students on an as-needed basis to gain access to HMS resources from home (or when traveling) and when there is no acceptable access method.
+Whenever possible, students should use web clients such as OWA and MyCourses to access resources.
 We will, however, grant VPN access to HMS students upon request.
 To request VPN access, email firstname.lastname@example.org

 To connect after you have a VPN account, navigate to https://secure.med.harvard.edu.

 If you use Windows, connect with either Firefox or Internet Explorer.
 If you use a Mac, connect with Safari and check to ensure that the menu item Safari > Block Pop-Up Windows is unchecked.

 Under Client Application Sessions, select the Start button to the right of Network Connect.
 If you do not see this, you might not have access to the VPN.
 Get in touch with email@example.com to request VPN access.

 After you are connected via Network Connect, you can access the IT file server and software applications such as Lasergene, MATLAB, and so on.